snaplet/docs-old/docs/getting-started/03-your-first-snapshot.md

 # Your first snapshot

-You've made it!
 You've done all the work required to create your first snapshot.
-We'll boot up a snapshot-worker which is a distinct container that'll connect to your database, copy and transform your data, and then upload your snapshot into a private bucket.
+We'll boot up a snapshot worker that'll connect to your database, copy and transform your data, and then upload the snapshot into a private bucket.

 <div style={{textAlign: 'center'}}>